Virtopsy: Terms

-Usage of Greek words in the context of examining deaths may not withstand the test of falsification that spearheaded the Virtopsy idea to begin with, but, in fact, usage of existing and creation of new neologisms may have to be reconsidered.

 Operative aspects

-The Virtopsy project started as a research project that was initiated at the end of the twentieth century by Prof. Richard Dirnhofer, and now covers both applied methods and research.
-Virtopsy contains applied research into various methods of high-tech imaging with the goal to introduce them into the practice of forensic pathology.

-With Prof. Michael Thali as operative head of the group, the Virtopsy research team operates out of the Institute of Forensic Medicine at the University of Zurich, Switzerland since early 2011.
+With Prof. Michael Thali as operative head of the group, the virtopsy research team has operated out of the Institute of Forensic Medicine at the University of Zurich, Switzerland since early 2011.

 Examination of death

 The idea to conduct virtual autopsy is not new.
-In 2003, the British Museum contacted the University of Bern's Institute of Forensic Medicine in Switzerland for their Virtopsy to do autopsy on a 3000-year-old mummy named Nesperennub without compromising the body.
-While manner of death, cause of death, time of death, identification of deceased and a range of practical and reconstructive applications are obviously related to medicolegal investigation of death, Virtopsy methods were ground breaking in that they have established a new high-tech toolbox into both research and practice morphological investigation aspects of modern forensic pathology.
+In 2003, the British Museum contacted the Institute of Forensic Medicine for their help performing a virtopsy on a 3000-year-old mummy named Nesperennub, as an autopsy could not be done without compromising the body.
+While manner of death, cause of death, time of death, identification of deceased and a range of practical and reconstructive applications are obviously related to medicolegal investigation of death, virtopsy methods were ground breaking in that they have established a new high-tech toolbox into both research and practice morphological investigation aspects of modern forensic pathology.

-Since virtopsy is non-invasive, it is less traumatic for surviving family members and may not violate religious taboos against violating bodily integrity.
+Since virtopsy is non-invasive, it can be less traumatic for surviving family members and may not violate religious taboos against violating bodily integrity.

 Examination of the living

 Non-invasive imaging is also conducted in living or surviving subjects, but as that has been the main clinical application of CT and MR imaging to begin with, their use in medicolegal investigation of the living is not as ground breaking as using them for investigation of death.
-Nevertheless, a number of applications that may be regarded as specific for medicolegal imaging applications in the living have found attraction for Virtopsy-derived methods:
+Nevertheless, a number of applications that may be regarded as specific for medicolegal imaging applications in the living have found attraction for virtopsy-derived methods: